nodestream-proj/nodestream/docs/docs/guides/creating-your-own-interpretation.md

 start digging around more with extending nodestream.

 Let's complete our implementation.
 Perhaps unsurprisingly, `Interpretation` subclasses need to implement an `interpret` method.
-A working implemention of `MemoizeNegativeProperty` could look like this:
+A working implementation of `MemoizeNegativeProperty` could look like this:

 ```python
 from nodestream.interpreting import Interpretation